Prismatic VLMs: Investigating the Design Space of Visually-Conditioned Language Models: Evaluation Protocol

 For our localization tasks, we report accuracy at the specific IoU thresholds defined in the official evaluations; for RefCOCO/RefCOCO+/RefCOCOg this is 0.5 IoU \citep{yu2016refcoco}, while for OCID-Ref this is 0.25 IoU \citep{wang2021ocidref}.

-Finally, for challenge tasks, we format each example as a multiple choice question and report accuracy; for VSR and POPE this means two options (for True/False and Yes/No, respectively), and for TallyQA, sixteen (the numbers 0 - 15, inclusive).
+Finally, for challenge tasks, we format each example as a multiple choice question and report accuracy; for VSR and POPE this means two options (for True/False and Yes/No, respectively), for AI2D this means the four provided multiple choice options, and for TallyQA, this means sixteen options (the numbers 0 - 15, inclusive).